pchubinskiy/wdi-atx-3-hw/w03/d05/readme.md

 ## Winter Break Assignments

 Its been been a great first three weeks, and we have learned at lot!
-Over the next two weeks we will be on break so, in order to keep your coding skills sharp, there will be a few assignments.
+In order to keep your coding skills sharp over the break, there will be a few assignments.

 - Read [Eloquent JavaScript](http://eloquentjavascript.net/) chapters 0-10